datacite/blog/source/posts/datacite-open-hours.html.md

 ![](/images/uploads/screen-shot-2019-07-31-at-10.59.03.png)

-When we delved deeper into the search habitats of users, it became clear that the majority search using a term with one or more words or an identifier like a DOI.
+When we delved deeper into the search habits of users, it became clear that the majority search using a term with one or more words or an identifier like a DOI.
 Quite a lot of interest was also shown in searching metadata fields.
 The top candidates for new facets were: publisher and license.

 **What kind of searches do you typically do (more than one answer possible)?**